SirGFM/gfm-speedrun-overlay/cmd/mfh-overlay/docs/dev-guide.md

 ```

 To use this, simply include [popup.js)](../res/script/popup.js) in the desired page, define a CSS class `hidden` for setting an object's visibility to invisible, call `popup.update()` periodically (to check if any object should be shown) and call `popup.show()` to report to the server that an object should be shown.

+## Template module

+Handle/entry-point: `tmpl`

+The standard "template" module.
+This is quite similar to the resource module, but the retrieved resources are dynamic HTML pages, instead of static ones.

+Currently, its API is documented only on the source code itself.
+For more information, see [web/tmpl/tmpl.go](../../../web/tmpl/tmpl.go)

+The data for dynamic pages is stored in `mfh-handler`.